 What are some good Chaos Engineering conference presentations?

 - QCon 2015 - Kolton Andrus (Gremlin) on Breaking Things at Netflix

 - AWS re:Invent 2017 - Nora Jones (Netflix) Describes Why We Need More Chaos - Chaos Engineering, That Is

 - Velocity 2017 - Kolton Andrus (Gremlin) shares the Evolution of Chaos

 - Australian Government - Tammy Butow (Gremlin) gives an Introduction to Chaos Engineering

 - SRECon 2017 - Kolton Andrus (Gremlin) on Breaking Things

-The Chaos Engineering community is a global community with engineers based in over 10 countries around the world.
+The Chaos Engineering community is global, with engineers based in over 10 countries around the world.